thograce/C2FNet/README.md

 ### 3.1.
 Training/Testing

-The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with a single GeForce RTX TITAN GPU of 24 GB Memory.
+The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with a single NVIDIA Tesla P40 GPU of 24 GB Memory.

 > Note that our model also supports low memory GPU, which means you can lower the batch size